Kleman/benesse.github.io/_pages/about.md

 Hello there!
 I’m a French Ph.D. student specialized in Machine Learning, Uncertainty Quantification and Algorithmic Fairness.
 You will find on this website some informations about me, may they be academical or not!

-If you want to contact me, please send me an email at "lastname.firstname\[at\]uqam.ca". ù
+If you want to contact me, please send me an email at "lastname.firstname\[at\]uqam.ca".